 A wonderful Dried Fig Jam recipe.
 This is a thicker and heartier treat than your traditional fig jam recipe.
-This recipe features a sweet and savory Meyer Lemon and Dried Fig Conserve, enhanced with wine, honey, and walnuts and is a perfect recipe for canning.
-This Fig Conserve is a lovely savory and sweet appetizer pairing, ideal for your meat & cheese tray or as a topping to goat cheese or brie.
+This sweet and savory Meyer Lemon and Dried Fig Conserve, enhanced with wine, honey, and walnuts is a lovely savory and sweet appetizer pairing, ideal for your meat & cheese tray or as a topping to goat cheese or brie.
+This Fig Conserve is also a great preserve for canning.

 I guess I’m a little predictable.
 When the weather starts to cool, I am ready to bring out my canning gear and spend time putting up preserves, stocks, and soups for our enjoyment as well as for gifting.
 This Dried Fig Jam is always a big hit on our charcuterie board, over brie, over goat cheese or just on its own!

 I’ve been asked the question about the differences between a fig jam recipe and a fig conserve.
-Basically, a fig conserve is just a fig jam recipe with a thicker, chunkier texture often including dried fruit and nuts.
+A fig conserve is just a fig jam recipe with a thicker, chunkier texture often including dried fruit and nuts.

 For this delectable fig conserve recipe, I used a bag of dried figs, a luscious and sunny Meyer lemon, and a few pears.